Electrostatics/electrostatics.github.io/docs/index.md

 ## What are APBS and PDB2PQR?

 <!-- TODO:  Add links to APBS and PDBPQR -->
-APBS (Adaptive Poisson-Boltzmann Software) and PDB2PQR are software packages designed to help you analyze the solvation properties of small and macro-molecules such as proteins, nucleic acids, and other complex systems.
+APBS (Adaptive Poisson-Boltzmann Solver) and PDB2PQR are software packages designed to help you analyze the solvation properties of small and macro-molecules such as proteins, nucleic acids, and other complex systems.
 <!-- TODO:  Finish this with a description of APBS and PDB2PQR with links to PB equation overview, etc. -->

 ## Tips, Notes, and Warnings